 - Purpose and use of NMI Standing Data, including the: - conditions under which market participants require NMI Standing Data and the minimum information required to fulfil their market functions; and - data that can be accessed taking into account AEMO's data management systems. - Who has access to NMI Standing Data.
-This includes: - those who have access under current provisions, such as: - registered participants with a financial interest in the metering installation or the energy measured by that metering installation; and - financially responsible market participants (FRMP). - those who have access under current practices, such as prospective retailers and retailers' service providers.
+This includes: - those who have access under current provisions, such as: - registered participants with a financial interest in the metering installation or the energy measured by that metering installation; and - financially responsible market participants (FRMP). - those who have access under current practices, such as retailers and retailers' service providers.
 The efficiency benefits of retailers having access to information to undertake a wide range of services on behalf of consumers and the extent to which the provision of such information promotes the efficient operation of retail markets and facilitates retail competition. - Confidentiality and privacy issues.
-This includes: - existing arrangements for the treatment of confidential information and personal information, including AEMO's existing procedures; - stakeholder concerns with respect to consumer protection; - improvements that can be made to protect personal information by making it explicit that retailer access to NMI Standing Data is subject to compliance with requirements under the applicable privacy legislation. - Retailer service providers accessing NMI Standing Data.
-This includes: - current practices of retailers to use contractors and service providers for the delivery of electricity services to consumers; and allowing retailers' service providers to access NMI Standing Data by permitting retailers to disclose confidential information to their service providers.
+This includes: - existing arrangements for the treatment of confidential information and personal information, including AEMO's existing procedures; - stakeholder concerns with respect to consumer protection; and - improvements that can be made to protect personal information by making it explicit that retailer access to NMI Standing Data is subject to compliance with requirements under the applicable privacy legislation. - Service providers accessing NMI Standing Data.
+This includes: - current practices of businesses (including retailers) to use contractors and service providers for the delivery of electricity services to consumers; and allowing retailers' service providers to obtain NMI Standing Data by permitting retailers to disclose to their service providers NMI Standing Data or the means to directly gain electronic access to that data.